Beauty Berry Bush

 - Hardy Zones 4-9.
 Beautyberry - Callicarpa Americana

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 American Beauty Berry Bush

-The beauty berry bush is easy to grow from seeds and self-seeds rather abundantly if it is allowed to do so.
+The beautyberry bush is natural to grow from seeds and self-seeds somewhat abundantly if it is allowed to do so.